jhill0/sevr-tutorial/docs/5_cli.md

 We now have a way to describe our data, and a way to store our data.
 Next, we need some actual data!
-The quickest way to start adding and managing data for our blog is to use the Ichabod CLI.
+The quickest way to start adding and managing data for our blog is to use the Sevr CLI.

 By default, when building a project using the `ich init` command, the remote CLI plugin is added.
 This will allow you access to basic CRUD operations for